delivops/terraform-ec2-sqs-worker-asg/README.md

 `worker_secret_ids` contains the Secrets Manager IDs whose JSON contents are expanded into environment variables for the worker containers.
 The secrets are parsed with Python at boot time so no additional tools like `jq` are required.
+The module automatically grants the EC2 role permission to retrieve these secrets using `secretsmanager:GetSecretValue`.
+When `fluentbit_config_ssm_path` is set, it also allows `ssm:GetParameter` on that parameter.

 Scale out by running: